willpiam/drep/vote_context/markdown/18_intersect_budget_a.md

 > multiple

 ## Withdraw ₳130,903 for Lucid Evolution Maintenance administered by Intersect

 Lucid Evolution is critical infrastructure and this is a reasonable price.
 Having used Lucid Evolution I can attest to it being a great tool which could absolutely benefit from some investment.

 [View On-Chain](https://cardanoscan.io/vote/1ecd40caded32cdc72dbc57e379fa14c16f6bbfcbf14679e74375590d760bac8)

+## Default

+I'm defaulting to voting yes because there is some degree of consensus already achieved on each of these.
+So unless I have a significant issue with one of these proposals I will be voting yes on it.

 Signed,
 William Doyle